flon-io/tsifro/README.md

 ## Licenses

-The tiny .h and .c files directly under src/ are MIT licensed (see [LICENSE.txt](LICENSE.txt)) The files under src/openwall have their own license (BSD?)
+src/tsifro.c and .h are MIT licensed (see [LICENSE.txt](LICENSE.txt)) The rest of the files under src/ have their own license.